 will need to continue to pump every day, even if she cannot store the

 milk, she should then just “pump and dump" so that her milk production

 does not decrease.

-There are some working mothers that feel they want to continue to breastfeed their babies when they are together, but would rather formula feed during the
+Some working mothers feel they want to continue to breastfeed their babies when they are together, but would instead formula feed during the

 day.
 This is also possible, you can pump once during the day, just to

 Make that decision.
-Decide whether you have the courage to stick it
+Decide whether you dare to stick it

 out.
 It won’t always be easy, you might feel after a while, that you